qwat/pg-history-viewer/README.md

 ## audit trigger functions

 Audit trigger functions are well described here [audit trigger table](https://wiki.postgresql.org/wiki/Audit_trigger).
 On the behalf of QWAT's group, new features were added to audit views and replay edits.

-The script has been embedded inside the plugin sources and is named "audit.sql"
+They are available here: https://github.com/Oslandia/audit_trigger.
+We had to fork unmaintained 2nd Quandrant's source repository https://github.com/2ndQuadrant/audit-trigger.
+If somehow this repository is revived, please tell us and we'll switch back to it.

-To install, just execute the sql commands in the script, either from pgadmin or PostgreSQL.
+To install the trigger functions, download the audit.sql file from there, and execute the sql commands in the script, either from pgadmin or PostgreSQL.

 To start logging a table, here 'qwat_dr.annotationline':